AnnieEvans83/Fraud_Case_Study/README.md

 #Machine Learning Case Study: Fraud Detection
-Design a model to flag potential fraud events for an online even company.
+Design a model to flag potential fraud events for an online event company.
-A fraud event is a fake event which tickets are purchased using stolen credit cards.
+A fraud event is a fake event and tickets are purchased using stolen credit cards.

 #Data Science Requirements